BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-He hollows out a tree and makes that his home in the forest.
+He hollows out a tree and makes it his home in the forest.
 He tames a peregrine falcon, whom he names "Frightful".
 He learns how to hunt, trap, fish, prepare meat, forage for wild foods, build a clay fireplace, tan hides, and create a full set of clothes out of deer hide.
 </p>